Sometimes bad things happen!

 “Hmm, what do you mean by what you said/did?”

-There’s plenty of time to do that later.
+There’s plenty of time to assign blame later.
 Your open questions may lead the other party to correct their actions.
 Then you simply let it go.

 And even if the other person was really a jerk and intended everything they did, cut them some slack.
 Try to understand their point of view.
 Maybe they were just fired, dumped, or they had to get to the airport in the next 3 minutes.

 Step 4: Learn